 In addition, some dogs – especially smaller breeds – suffer from reverse sneezing when they become overly excited or have pressure applied to their throat from a collar or leash.

-2. An Episode Of Pharyngeal Gag Reflux Can Be Scary, But Is Usually Harmless
+2. An Episode Of Reverse Sneezing Can Be Scary, But Is Usually Harmless

 In rare cases, reverse sneezing can be a sign of a more serious respiratory problem like an elongated soft palate.
 Brachycephalic dogs – those with flat faces such as Pugs, English Bulldogs and Cavalier King Charles Spaniels – are prone to respiratory problems associated with elongated soft palates and narrow nostrils.